himanshumarothia/Data-Driven-Testing-using-XLSX-file/README.md

   3. Run the command :
  					 pip install selenium
   4. Download Python from official website.
   5. Download required extensions in the VS Code for running the script.
+  6. After downloading python , open terminal and check the version of python using following command : " python --version ".
+  7. Create a new python file inside the created folder in desktop and run the given python code.